jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "I...
 I don't know yet.
 I haven't decided."

 "But you're considering it.
 Turning down $2.5 million dollars."
 Caroline's voice wasn't angry, just shocked.
+Disbelieving.
 "Ethan, that's—"

 "Generational money.
 I know.
 Everyone keeps saying that."

 "Because it's true."

 "So is MIT.
-So is having a choice."
+So is having a choice for once in my life."
 He took a breath.
 "Mom, what do you think I should do?"

 Long silence.
-I could hear Caroline breathing, gathering words.
+I could hear Caroline breathing, gathering words, maybe crying.

-"I think," she said finally, "I think I spent seventeen years letting your father make decisions for our family.
+"I think," she said finally, voice strengthening, "I think I spent seventeen years letting your father make decisions for our family.
 For you.
 And I'm not going to start making them now that you're finally free."

 "That's not an answer."

 "Yes, it is."
-Her voice strengthened.
+Her voice strengthened even more.
 "Ethan, you asked what I think.
 I think you're brilliant enough to succeed at whatever you choose.
 I think you're brave enough to make hard choices.
-And I think for the first time in your life, you get to decide what you actually want."
+And I think for the first time in your life, you get to decide what you actually want.
+Not what I want.
+Not what your father wants.
+What *you* want."

 "What if I choose wrong?"

 "Then you choose wrong, and you learn, and you choose differently next time.
-That's called being an adult."
+That's called being an adult.
+It's terrifying and messy and sometimes you make mistakes."

 Ethan laughed despite himself.
 "You're terrible at reassurance."